lilyayala/Auth0RulesProject/README.md

 This application code uses Auth0 lock to authenticate the user.
 The Whitelists rule makes sure that only authorized users have access to this application.
 If a user that is not authorized tries to log in, the page redirects to a Not Authorized page that shows an error message to the user.
 Otherwise, the user gets access to the list of clients and all rules that apply to each application.

 *NOTE: These steps focus on the functions that make the list work so that the user can see the list of rules that apply to each application.
-For more advanced development, please visit the Auth0 Management API.
+For more advanced development, please visit the [Auth0 Management API V2](https://auth0.com/docs/api/management/v2).

 Add this code to your main file, for example, app.js:*

 ``` node.js